 Frequently Asked Questions

 • The land was for sale from a family in Berkeley via the agents Bruton Knowles, Gloucester.
-Once the sale is completed, the land will be owned by Wotton Community Land Trust Ltd.
+Now the sale is completed, the land is owned by Wotton Community Land Trust Ltd.

-• It will be about access on foot for informal recreation.
+• It is about access on foot for informal recreation.
 Brown’s Piece has three rights of way running across it and is already connected to local walking routes.
 One of the rights of way has become over-grown and is no longer usable.
-If we are successful, we will improve the rights of way as a priority, including reopening the lost route.
-Depending on what we all decide together, we will probably create new paths through the site and provided it is safe, the whole site will be open for people to enjoy.
+We are improving the rights of way as a priority, including reopening the lost route.
+Depending on what we all decide together, we will probably create new paths through the site and provided it is safe, much of site will be open for people to enjoy.

 We will also do our best to make as much of the site as we can accessible for all, perhaps along part of the top path from Brown’s Piece itself and into part of the site from the bottom path.